 - Affordable Warmth - providing free heating and

-hot water saving measures, insulation, glazing and microgeneration
+hot water saving measures, insulation, glazing and

-technologies (except PV) to low-income and vulnerable
+microgeneration technologies (except PV) to low-income and

-social housing tenant)
+are a social housing tenant)

 - Carbon Saving Obligation - to provide funding